threefoldfoundation/info_sdk/src/6_develop/3sdk_installer_basics/3sdk_windows.md

 ### Configuring SSH and SSH-AGENT

-- You may have `ssh-agent` not working on windows you can start it from the windows task manager, head to `services` right click then `start` as showed in the following
+- You may have `ssh-agent` not working on windows you could start it from the windows task manager, head to `services` right click then `start` as showed in the following
  ![sshagent](sshagent.png)